lupomikti/Userscripts/README.md

 Userscripts and Userstyles I've made for various sites that I don't want to put into a more dedicated repo.

 # License
-Unless a specific subdirectory specifies otherwise, the content of this repo is under the provided MIT license.
+Unless a specific subdirectory or the `THIRD_PARTY_LICENSES.txt` file specifies otherwise, the content of this repo is under the provided MIT license.